-When C by GE switches were first released, I saw a lot of negative feedback from users citing unreliable WiFi behavior.
+When GE Cync switches were first released, I saw a lot of negative feedback from users citing unreliable WiFi behavior.
 For that reason, I initially avoided testing them out.

 However, since the release, the line has expanded to multiple switches and bulbs which promise to work together and simplify many of the problems that arise with DIY smart lighting.

 Once I saw how versatile and simple the devices seem to be, I figured it was time to test them out for myself.

 The GE Cync suite of products makes it wonderfully painless for someone with little to no previous home automation experience to automate their lighting.

 Aside from a few app-related annoyances, my experience with Cync has been very positive.
 It makes it very easy to convert any room to smart lighting that can be controlled by switch, motion, or voice.
 The devices are responsive and reliable, which is especially important for lighting applications.

 However, if you’re interested in advanced automation capabilities, you will most likely be disappointed.
 The Cync products only “play nice” with other Cync products and they don’t integrate easily with advanced automation hubs.

 How do GE Cync switches compare to my other favorite smart switches?